ibm-cloud-docs/workload-protection/instance_launch.md

 | `{{site.data.keyword.sysdigsecure_full_notm}}` | Service role: Writer      | Allows the user to launch the Web UI and permissions to operate the service.  |
 {: caption="Table 1.
 IAM policies" caption-side="top"}

-For more information on how to configure these policies for a user, see [Granting permissions to launch the monitoring UI or to make REST API calls](/docs/workload-protection?topic=workload-protection-iam).
+For more information about configuring these policies for a user, see [Granting permissions to launch the monitoring UI or to make REST API calls](/docs/workload-protection?topic=workload-protection-iam).

 ## Launch the Secure web UI through the {{site.data.keyword.cloud_notm}} UI
 {: #launch_step2}